orenazad/Render-Tracker/README.md

  ```
  > `checkRQChange()` is run on a regular interval to update the database when items are changed or updated in the Render Queue.

- I'll return to more of the CEP panel's code in the next chapter, but feel free to look through [main.js LINK NEEDED](LINK) if you would like a more complete picture of how the extension works!
+ I'll return to more of the CEP panel's code in the next chapter, but feel free to look through [main.js]([LINK](https://github.com/orenazad/Render-Tracker/blob/main/CEP-Panel/js/main.js)) if you would like a more complete picture of how the extension works!

 ### **A Spoonful of HTML and CSS**